 It’s sad but true.
 Our remaining longleaf pine system faces many threats: fragmentation, development, improper management, and conversion to other planted pine species that don’t harbor as many species, provide lower-quality timber, require more water, and are less adapted to resist catastrophic loss due to fire, storms and forest pests.

-The Conservancy has begun a massive project – working across seven states in partnership with many agencies and organizations – to protect, restore and expand the forests.
-Our goal is to grow the ecosystem to 8 million acres by 2025.
+The Conservancy is involved in a massive project – working across seven states in partnership with many agencies and organizations – to protect, restore and expand the forests.
+The goal is to grow the ecosystem to 8 million acres by 2025.
 This will require land protection, thoughtful land use planning and state-of-the-art stewardship.

-As part of this effort, we lead two of four Local Implementation Teams, the Apalachicola Regional Stewardship Alliance and Ocala LITs, coordinating restoration and maintenance work on public and private lands in cooperation with partners.
+As part of this effort, in Florida we lead two of four Local Implementation Teams (LIT), the Apalachicola Regional Stewardship Alliance and the Ocala LIT.
+These teams coordinate forest restoration and maintenance work on public and private lands in cooperation with partners.

 We collaborate regularly with the U.S. Forest Service; all three of Florida’s national forests include important stands of prime pine habitat.
 We’ll keep you informed and thanks for your support!
 Won't you join us?